 It is growing and healing and beginning to turn into a new and improved version of yourself.

-Recovery is knowing that there will be times when things get incredibly difficult.
-It is knowing that slips and relapses will happen, but you can get back up.
+Healing is knowing that there will be times when things get incredibly difficult.
+Recovery is knowing that slips and relapses will happen, but you can get back up.
 It is going back to treatment with more motivation than ever and coming out stronger.
 It is knowing that recovery is not linear.

 Recovery is feeling all emotions and accepting them.
 It is being angry and sad and crying in front of other people because you are human and you have feelings just like everyone else in this world.
 Recovery is being okay with things being out of control.
 It is picking yourself back up again when you fall.